Britain's Alt-Rock Scene is Sexist and Keeping Lad Culture Alive

 Videos by VICE

 What do half-naked girls have to do with rock?
 I’m a female rock fan and have thought long and hard about this.
-For me, it’s as jarring and vaguely sad as, say, seeing Jordan Pundik at 30-something and still wearing board shorts or blink-182 having a giant flaming “fuck” as a backdrop on their recent tour.
+For me, it’s as jarring as, say, seeing Jordan Pundik at 30-something and still wearing board shorts or Blink-182 having a giant flaming “fuck” as a backdrop on their recent tour.
 Basically, I don’t think anyone knows.

-The alternative world, generally, is a place where girls are a) side-lined, b) fetishised and/or tokenised for having great music taste or c) just thought to be the girlfriend or groupie that doesn’t like the music at all.
-And as such, these half-naked girls have been a main attraction within this subcultural vacuum for as long as I can remember.
+The alternative world, generally, is a place where girls are a) side-lined, b) fetishised and/or tokenised for having great music taste or c) dismissed as the girlfriend that doesn’t like music at all.
+For as long as I’ve been a rock fan, half-naked girls have been a main attraction within this subcultural vacuum.

 Thanks to the feminist brigade, “lad-culture” in the UK is joining the ranks of mp3 players, Nike Blazers and every X Factor finalist in the over 28s in the littering of our cultural memory.
 Banter is a soiled word and UCL rugby bros with shaved chests will do anything to avoid being caught up in the latest misogynistic shit storm.
 But the thing is: it’s not actually dead yet.